 Appeared in 86 games for the Brewers, including 58 starts (56 at 3B and two at 1B)…Had four stints with the big-league team...Recorded his 3rd career multi-HR game (2x in 2015) with a pair of solo shots on April 23 at STL...Landed on the injured list with a right wrist strain from May 14-June 3...Hit his 2nd career pinch-hit homer on Sept.
 16 vs. SD (also: July 29, 2018 at SF)…Played 42 games for Triple-A San Antonio where he recorded 12 home runs, 36 RBI and a 1.023 OPS.

-Batted .241 with 32 HR and 86 RBI in a team-leading 152 games with Milwaukee...Produced his second straight 30+ HR / 80+ RBI season...Led the team in walks (78)…Made 138 starts (99g at 3B, 36g at 2B, 3g at 1B)…Prior to 2018 had never played second base at any level...Made just 1 error at second base (8/8 vs. San Diego) for a .992 fielding percentage, which ranked fifth among Major League second basemen since 7/28 (his first game there)…Was a Gold Glove finalist (at 3B) for the first time along with the Rockies’ Nolan Arenado (winner) and Nationals’ Anthony Rendon...Smacked his first career pinch-hit homer on 7/29 at San Francisco off Sam Dyson (solo shot)…Belted his second career grand slam on 8/4 vs. Colorado off Tyler Anderson...Batted .267 (8-for-30) with 1 HR and 2 RBI in 10 games during the postseason...Signed a 1-year contract on 1/11/19, avoiding arbitration.
+Batted .241 with 32 HR and 86 RBI in a team-leading 152 games with Milwaukee...Produced his second straight 30+ HR / 80+ RBI season...Led the team in walks (78)…Made 138 starts (99g at 3B, 36g at 2B, 3g at 1B)…Prior to 2018 had never played second base at any level...Made just one error at second base (8/8 vs. San Diego) for a .992 fielding percentage, which ranked fifth among Major League second basemen since 7/28 (his first game there)…Was a Gold Glove finalist (at 3B) for the first time along with the Rockies’ Nolan Arenado (winner) and Nationals’ Anthony Rendon...Smacked his first career pinch-hit homer on 7/29 at San Francisco off Sam Dyson (solo shot)…Belted his second career grand slam on 8/4 vs. Colorado off Tyler Anderson...Batted .267 (8-for-30) with one HR and two RBI in 10 games during the postseason...Signed a 1-year contract on 1/11/19, avoiding arbitration.

-Batted .273 with 31 HR, 101 RBI and 10 stolen bases in 144 games during his first season with Milwaukee.....made 143 starts (142g at 3B, 1g at DH)...Was named Brewers Most Valuable Player and Top Newcomer as voted on by members of the Milwaukee Chapter of the Baseball Writers Association of America...Was the Brewers' nominee for the Hank Aaron Award...His 31 HR tied Eric Thames for the team lead and tied for 10th in the National League...Also led the team in RBI (101 - 9th in NL), doubles (34), hits (147), extra-base hits (66) and total bases (276)…His .975 fielding percentage (9 errors) ranked fourth among qualifying MLB third basemen...From 4/28-7/26 went 69 consecutive games at third base without committing an error, the second-longest streak in franchise history from that position (Don Money, 88g, 1973-74)…Was Brewers Player of the Month for May (24g, .333, 4hr, 18rbi), June (24g, .279, 8hr, 21rbi) and July (23g, .305, 7hr, 17rbi)…From 5/7-5/21 had a career-high 11-game hitting streak, batting .356 (16-for-45, 3hr, 11rbi)…Belted his first career grand slam on 6/3 vs. Los Angeles off Josh Fields...Smacked his first career walk-off homer on 9/23 vs. Chicago-NL with a 2-run shot in the 10th inning off Wade Davis.....gave the team a 4-3 win.
+Batted .273 with 31 HR, 101 RBI and 10 stolen bases in 144 games with Milwaukee...Made 143 starts (142g at 3B, 1g at DH)...Was named Brewers Most Valuable Player and Top Newcomer as voted on by members of the Milwaukee Chapter of the Baseball Writers Association of America...Was nominated for the Hank Aaron Award...His 31 HR tied Eric Thames for the team lead and tied for 10th in the National League...Also led the team in RBI (101 - 9th in NL), doubles (34), hits (147), extra-base hits (66) and total bases (276)…His .975 fielding percentage (9 errors) ranked fourth among qualifying MLB third basemen...From 4/28-7/26 went 69 consecutive games at third base without committing an error, the second-longest streak in franchise history from that position (Don Money, 88g, 1973-74)…Was Brewers Player of the Month for May (24g, .333, 4hr, 18rbi), June (24g, .279, 8hr, 21rbi) and July (23g, .305, 7hr, 17rbi)…From 5/7-5/21 had a career-high 11-game hitting streak, batting .356 (16-for-45, 3hr, 11rbi)…Belted his first career grand slam on 6/3 vs. Los Angeles off Josh Fields...Smacked his first career walk-off homer on 9/23 vs. Chicago-NL with a two-run shot in the 10th inning off Wade Davis.....gave the team a 4-3 win.